combinaut/rehearsal/README.md

 ## Response Headers

 Since the request is redirected internally to the preview url, the browser will show the original request url.
-Rehearsal injects a `rehearsal.preview_url` header into the response.
-This header is set to the url of the the final preview url after redirection by reading the `Response` header.
-A potential use case for this data is to rewrite the browser url history when the response returns, so that it shows the url of the preview instead of the original request.
+Rehearsal injects a `rehearsal.preview_url` header into the response, setting it to the url of the final preview url after redirection.
+A potential use case for this data is to rewrite the browser url history so that when the response returns, it shows the url of the preview instead of the original request.

 ```erb
 <%= tag(:meta, property: 'preview_url', content: request['rehearsal.preview_url']) %>